Province:Platinum Provincial Dugout

-One cottage scheme with 27 Cottages, run buy 2 Shellholes, Oasis Shellhole and Warrior Shellhole.
-They manage under the name of Warrior Oasis Cottages Management Committee (WOCMAC).
+27 Cottages on the Moth Warrior Shellhole property, out in the country in Mulderdrift.
+The cottages belong to Warrior Shellhole and Oasis Shellholes and are managed by Warrior Oasis Cottages Management Committee (WOCMAC).
 The Cottages were initially built in the late 1950’s.
-On the premises are 27 Cottages, Warrior Shellhole and the Warrior Arms Club.
+On the property is the Warrior Shellhole and the Warrior Arms Club.

 29 August 2019